Kalior/openpose-tda-action-recognition/README.md

 * TDA does not have any way of recognising still vs lying.
 Since the actions don't have any movement, they don't form any shapes that TDA can recognise.
 * TDA also does not have a concept of direction, only the shape of the point cloud.
 Therefore, a vertical action can easily be confused with a horizontal one.
 * While the final confusion matrix/accuracy looks good, I am worried that the data/actions are too easy since the feature engineering works so well.
 The TDA kernel might generalise better?

+## Ideas that might improve the program

+* Main issue (for real usage) is that it is too slow.
+As mentioned above, there are some parameters that can be tuned to help speed up the classification, but it is still too slow for real usage.
+Under the assumption that every action takes the same amount of time, we can also base every live prediction on only one chunk.
+Not sure how to actually make the persistence/kernel calculations faster.
+* There is also a need for more data to test the approach on.
+As previously mentioned, the current data may be too easy, and I've seen improvements on test video by adding more data.
+* It might be possible to increase the dimensionality of the point clouds with some hand-crafted feature.
+I experimented with adding the speed of every keypoint to the point cloud - but did not get an increase in performance.
+Also, naturally, makes the persistence/kernel computations slower.
+* Could change the 3:rd dimension in the point clouds from the frame number (from start of chunk) to the actual change in time.
+* There are also three possible improvements to the tracker if necessary: To predict position of people in next frame by using their speed to help increase accuracy of tracks.
+To remove assignments of keypoints where the, e.g., arm suddenly is much much longer (which sometimes does happen).
+To remove predicted people who have too few keypoints, maybe only an arm or part of a face.